Magical Romance

 Magical Romance (foaled 5 February 2002) is an Irish-bred British-trained Thoroughbred racehorse and broodmare.
 In a racing career which lasted from June 2004 until September 2005, she won three of her nine races.
 As a two-year-old in 2004, she won two minor races but then recorded a 40/1 upset victory in Group One Cheveley Park Stakes.
 She failed to win or place in four starts in 2005, and was retired from racing at the end of that year.
-In 2006, she was bought for 4.6 million guineas, a world- record price for a broodmare sold at auction.
+In 2006, she was bought for 4.6 million guineas, a world- record price for a broodmare sold at suction.

 Background

 Magical Romance is a bay mare with a white star and snip and four white socks bred in Ireland by Quay Bloodstock & Samac Ltd. She was sired by Barathea, a specialist miler who was named European Horse of the Year in 1994, a year in which he won the Breeders' Cup Mile.
 He became a successful stallion, siring the winners of over seven hundred races, including Tobougg, Overturn and Tante Rose (Haydock Sprint Cup) Her dam Shouk, a daughter of Shirley Heights, won one minor race at Haydock Park in 1997. but was a successful broodmare: after foaling Magical Romance she went on to produce The Oaks winner Alexandrova.

 In October 2003, the yearling filly was consigned to the Tattersalls sale and was bought for 125,000 guineas by the bloodstock agent McKeever St Lawrence.
 The filly entered the ownership of Con Wilson and was sent into training with Brian Meehan.